snosek/mango/README.md

-# Mango - A Lightweight Music Player
+# Mango - Music Anywhere

 Mango is a modern, cross-platform music player built with Go and Wails.